Shadow Blade

-Shadow Blade is a fast-paced ninja platforming game for iOS, Android and Ouya, from developer Dead Mage.
-It features intuitive touch controls and an array of weapons and challenging levels.
-There is also a PC version of this game called Shadow Blade: Reload that is enhanced for PC and PlayStation 4 gamers, with a level editor and more levels.
+Shadow Blade is an action-platform game developed by Dead Mage and published by Crescent Moon Games for iOS, Android and Ouya.
+It was remade as Shadow Blade: Reload for Microsoft Windows and modern consoles.

 Gameplay

 The game consists of bite-sized levels and rewards the player based on three factors: the total time to traverse the level from start to the end, the number of orbs collected across the level and the number of hidden objects found.

 The main challenges revolve around precision platforming, combat and stealth play.

 Story

 Kuro is a young man on his quest to become the Shadow Blade.
 He must seek the teachings of the last remaining ninja master.
 You will guide him through challenging levels, around countless traps, sneaking past enemies or right over their dead bodies.
 You have to be fast, be stealthy, be aware of your environment.
 You have to be a ninja.